lfagundes/oosheet/docs/using-oosheet-with-spreadsheets.rst

   SystemError: 'pyuno runtime is not initialized, (the pyuno.bootstrap needs to be called before using any uno classes)'

-It's probably because you have an ipdb breakpoint.
+it's probably because you have an ipdb breakpoint.
 Use *pdb* instead.